prithvi-raj-b/rrtstar-kuka-iiwa7/README.md

 ![](https://github.com/prithvi-raj-b/rrtstar-kuka-iiwa7/blob/master/RCM_gif.gif)

-Download the repository and start working!, implmented algorithms may be found in the Algorithms folder, video demonstrations may be found attached to the report
+Download the repository and start working!, implemented algorithms may be found in the Algorithms folder, video demonstrations may be found attached to the report

 Done by:
 - Akhil Bandamidapalli (ME20B016)